Acellera/acegen-open/README.md

 <details>
   <summary><strong>3.
 Advanced usage</strong></summary>
+  &nbsp; <!-- This adds a non-breaking space for some spacing -->

   <details>
     <summary><strong>3.1.
 Optimization of hyperparameters in the configuration files</strong></summary>
+    &nbsp; <!-- This adds a non-breaking space for some spacing -->

 The hyperparameters in the configuration files have sensible default values.
 However, the optimal choice of hyperparameters depends on various factors, including the scoring function and the network architecture.
 Therefore, it is very useful to have a way to automatically explore the space of hyperparameters.